fejossandor/ROC_CSE/README.md

 ## Debugging

-Typing `?debug=1` to the URL of the server — for instance <http://localhost:8000/ROK_CSE.html?debug=1> — sets every stimulus duration to 1ms and marks the practice criterion as passed.
+Typing `?debug=1` to the URL of the server (e.g. <http://localhost:8000/ROK_CSE.html?debug=1>) sets every stimulus duration to 1ms and marks the practice criterion as passed.
 This enables you to check the whole flow under a minute.

 ## About the tasks